-Address: IIA Charnwood Road, St Kilda Heritage Precinct: St Kilda East
+Address: I I A Charnwood Road, St Kilda Heritage Precinct: St Kilda East

 Category: Residential: House Heritage Overlay: HO6

 Style: Interwar: Spanish Mission Graded as: Significant

 Constructed: 1928 Victorian Heritage Register: No

 Designer: Leslie J.W.
 Reed

 Amendment: C29, C142

 Comment: Revised citation

 Significance

 What is significant?

 The house, designed by Leslie J.W.
 Reed and constructed in 1928, at 11A Charnwood Road, St Kilda is significant.
 This is a two-storey residence in the Spanish Mission style with interesting planning incorporating a side entrance beneath a cantilevered porte cochere.
 The house has rendered walls and a hipped roof with deep overhanging eaves with projecting two-storey balconies with arcaded openings and balustrades to the front and east side.
 Other details that are characteristic of this style include the twisted classical columns to the upper level balcony and false arches containing conches to the timber sash windows and first floor balcony doors that have diamond pattern leadlights to the upper frames, and the inset decorative wrought iron grills below the openings at the ground floor.
 The tall rendered chimneys have arched covers.
-The house has a high degree of external integrity and intactness and is complemented by the original rendered front fence that comprises tall piers with pyramidal caps with lower walls and a metal ladder-style balustrade.
-The mild steel gates to the driveway and pedestrian entrance also appear to be original and the original garage is thought to survive at the rear Non-original alterations and additions are not significant.
+The house has a high degree of external integrity and intactness and the original garage with timber doors survives at the rear.
+Non-original alterations and additions are not significant.
 How is it significant?